 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Community Service Manager employees in Singapore earn 5% more than their female counterparts on average.
+For the people who work as Community Service Manager in Singapore, the average difference between the salary of male and female employees is 5%.

 Listed above are the average annual increase rates for each industry in Singapore for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.